Hurricane, bowl season has Gamecocks, Hokies still playing

 Not everyone does.

-Two games that were called off as Florence approached — West Virginia at North Carolina State and UCF at North Carolina — were not made up.
-The Mountaineers, Wolfpack and Tar Heels each played 11 regular-season games.
+Two teams the had games canceled as Florence approached — West Virginia was scheduled to play at North Carolina State and North Carolina was hosting UCF — won’t have makeup games.
+The Mountaineers and Tar Heels each played 11 regular-season games.
 No. 7 UCF takes on Memphis for the American Athletic Conference championship on Saturday.

-The only other non-championship Power Five contest scheduled Saturday is No. 24 Iowa State hosting Drake, an in-state school whose football program does not offer scholarships.
+Among the other non-championship Power Five contests scheduled Saturday is No. 24 Iowa State hosting Drake, an in-state school whose football program does not offer scholarships.
 The Cyclones had their season opener with South Dakota State canceled because of lightning and strong storms.

 - ACC